Stan-Balabushevich/ComposeMP/README.md

 # MovieApp

-This project is a cross-platform movie application developed using Compose Multiplatform.
+MovieApp project is a cross-platform movie application developed using Compose Multiplatform.
+The app is designed to run on Android, iOS, and Desktop platforms.
 It demonstrates the use of modern development practices, including MVVM architecture, Clean Architecture principles, Koin for dependency injection, Room for local database management, Ktor for network requests, and Kotlin Flows.
 The app integrates with The Movie Database (TMDb) API to display movie information and allows users to save their favorite movies locally.

 ## Table of Contents